EleDes/3458A_A9_REF_PCB_KICAD/README.md

 # 3458A A9 Reference board in KiCad

-REV β - not verified, not build
+REV A - not verified, not build

 [3458A Ref A9 Schematics](Fabrication/3458A%20Ref%20A9%20Clone.pdf?raw=true "3458A Ref A9 Schematics")
 ![3458A Ref A9 Schematics](https://raw.githubusercontent.com/EleDes/3458A_A9_REF_PCB_KICAD/refs/heads/main/Fabrication/3458A%20Ref%20A9%20Clone.png "3458A Ref A9 Schematics")